next-orders/space/README.md

 ## Tech Features (WIP)

-- Website has its own backend, where business logic does not break out
+- Website has its own backend, where API data does not break out
 - Most of the code is rendered on the server: less load on the client

 ## How to deploy